Convergent Technologies Operating System: Usage

 Convergent Technologies' first product was the IWS (Integrated Workstation) based on the Intel 8086 processor, which had CTOS as its operating system.
 This was a modular operating system with built-in local area networking.
 CTOS supported multiple processes or threads, and message-based interprocess communication.

 Companies that licensed CTOS included Bull (STARSYS), and Burroughs (BTOS) who later merged with Sperry to become Unisys.
 Unisys was the single largest customer and acquired Convergent Technologies in 1988.
 At its peak, CTOS had over 800,000 users worldwide.

 CTOS is no longer marketed to new customers.
 Former major customers included police forces, banks, airlines, Nationwide Insurance, U-Haul, the U.S. Postal Service, the Drug Enforcement Administration, the U.S. Army and the United States Coast Guard.
 The Coast Guard used the operating system from approximately 1984 until 2000.
 In Australia, CTOS/BTOS was used by the Trade Practices Commission, NSW Auditor-General's, CSIRO, Commonwealth Electoral Office, Western Australia Prisons Department and many commercial banks.

-Diskless workstations (e.g., Bull) based on Convergent's NGEN used the Intel 80186 processor, a processor seldom used by standard PCs.
+Some Convergent systems used the Intel 80186 processor, a processor seldom used by standard PCs.

 Progress Software Corporation made a commercial database application for CTOS that was in 4GL.
 The United States Coast Guard used these databases for logistics administration for their vessels.

 There was a port of CorelDRAW for CTOS running the Presentation Manager.